 A restart of both the scheduler, application server services is necessary to make the environment variable effective.

-After setting up the variable, the users would see the following message if they attempt a FORCE_STARTJOB on a job which is running.
+After setting up the variable, the attempt to FORCE_STARTJOB on a job that is already running, would return the following message -